 - When easied, remember that if you are not parallel with the bank you are likely to be swept about by the stream.
 As the tide falls the river becomes much shallower and shoals appear particularly towards the sides.

-Turning to start your race: When your Division is ordered to turn, use the blades nearest the bank to row on with long strokes until the bows of the boat are in the centre of the river.
-Then complete your turn on the spot.
+- Turning to start your race: When your Division is ordered to turn, use the blades nearest the bank to row on with long strokes until the bows of the boat are in the centre of the river.
+You may want to use the other side of the boat to hold it up, depending on how wide you need your turn to be.
+Chop turning and other forms of turning on the spot are not considered appropriate as they do not move you across the river.

 Incidents whilst boating on the Tideway either during the race or otherwise should be reported through British rowing: https://www.britishrowing.org/reporting-a-concern/.